parallella/parallella-examples/lena/README.md

-# Image processing example that uses the DevIL library to filter noise
+# Image processing example that filters noise

 This program demonstrates the use of the Epiphany on the Parallella computer for image processing.
 The package includes a noise-imposed image, "lenna.jpg".
 By default, the program loads this image, and filters the high-frequency noise, generating a clean file "lenna.lpf.jpg".
 For reference, the resulting image is "lenna.lpf.ref.jpg".